hhliu79/TWP/README.md

 * The file `< run.sh >` contains an example to run the code.

 # Results
-Here we shown the performance comparison on different datasets with GATs as the backbone.
+Here we show the performance comparison on different datasets with GATs as the backbone.
 For the task performance, we use classification accuracy on Corafull and Amazon Computers datasets, and micro-averaged F1 score for PPI and Reddit datasets.
 The symbol↑(↓) indicates higher (lower) is better.

 ## Dataset: Corafull